-2019 Annual Review: A Year of Change
+2019 Annual Review – A Year of Change

-It’s the first time I’m doing a year annual review!
+It’s the first time I'm doing an annual review!
 I dedicate a couple of days to reviewing my entire year, personally and professionally, so I can reflect on my skill set, learnings, what I’m thankful for, goals I’ve accomplished, where I’ve succeeded, where I’ve experienced failure, and how I plan to move forward in the coming year.

 In 2019, I was fortunate to have a **good year **and the most progressive year.
 Here's what happened.
 I'm going to split this section into four sections.